 The Harris County Community Cat Program (CCP) is a FREE and humane program designed to effectively reduce the number of cats living on our streets.
 Community cats are free-roaming and feral cats (or community cats) that live in our communities and make their homes wherever they can find shelter.
-This includes friendly adult stray cats, kittens, and indoor/outdoor cats.
 Approximately 5 of every 10 cats brought to an animal shelter are free-roaming, "community cats".
 It is important to understand that most community cat candidates are not socialized to people and therefore, are not eligible for adoption programs.

 Removing cats from an area by killing or relocating them is not only cruel—it’s pointless.
 Scientific evidence indicates that removing feral cat populations only opens up the habitat to an influx of new cats, either from neighboring territories or born from survivors.
 Each time cats are removed, the population will rebound through a natural phenomenon known as the “vacuum effect,” drawing the community into a costly, endless cycle of trapping and killing.